-Swiss Alps will be in the list of all people who love nature and traveling.
-We (atleast I) have heard about, read about or even watched in movies about the natural beauty of the snow-clad mountains and its surrounding.
+Swiss Alps will be in the list of all people who love nature and travelling.
+We (at least I) have heard about, read about or even watched in movies about the natural beauty of the snow-clad mountains and its surrounding.
 But, when you actually physically visit the place, and you are surrounded by white mountains and green grasslands, the feeling is amazing.
-You will want to have eyes all around your head to have a 360 degree view and not miss anything.
-We were all awestruck with eyes / mouth wide open.
+You will want to have eyes all around your head to have a 360-degree view and not miss anything.
+We were all awestruck with eyes/mouth wide open.

 Some of us wanted to get lost in Swiss itself.
 We started envying people who stay there.
-There were also discussion about the various means of surviving, if we settle there, assuming we don’t get the kind of job we do now.
+There was also discussion about the various means of surviving, if we settle there, assuming we don’t get the kind of job we do now.
 Like options from putting a tea stall to rearing cattle.
 Oh.
 No!
 I am not good at them too.
 What shall I do?
-May be I can try tour guide / cab driver / school teacher..
+Maybe I can try a tour guide/cab driver/school teacher.
 Some of us tried influencing the teens in our group to look out for higher studies options over there.
 We were crazy enough to discuss all options.
 The whole idea being, get lost in Swiss.
 No wonder, the visa officers were very strict. 😉

 Ok.
 Let me get into the day wise details.

 Day 5 – 01/05/2017: We checked out from our hotel in Paris and started our train journey to Swiss.
 We had 2 hops before reaching Lucerne.

 We started at 7.45 am from Paris and reached Lucerne by 2.10 pm.
 Travelling across the European countries by train was another checklist item in our wish list.
 And the European cities are so well-connected by public transport, it makes the life of tourist smooth and easy to explore.